uqrmaie1/admixtools/README.md

 install.packages("plotly")
 ```

-If you get the following error on Linux `Error: package or namespace
-load failed for 'admixtools' in dyn.load(file, DLLpath = DLLpath, ...):`
-try adding the following two lines to the file `~/.R/Makevars` (and
-create the file first if it doesn’t exist)

-    #LAPACK_LIBS=-llapack
-    PKG_LIBS = $(LAPACK_LIBS)

-If the installation still fails, please [contact
+If this doesn’t help, please [contact
 me](mailto:rmaier@broadinstitute.org).

 ## Usage

 The first step is to extract f2-statistics from genotype files.
 These
 f2-statistics will be written to disk so that the slow part of the
-computation does not have to be repeated.
+computation doesn’t have to be repeated.

 ``` r
 genotype_data = "/my/geno/prefix"